Realty Income Corp.Find Ratings Reports

 Average.
 An average P/E ratio can signify an industry neutral price for a stock and an average growth expectation.

 O is trading at a valuation on par with its peers.

-Average.
-The P/CF ratio, a stock’s price divided by the company's cash flow from operations, is useful for comparing companies with different capital requirements or financing structures.

-Premium.
-A higher price-to-projected earnings ratio than its peers can signify a more expensive stock or higher future growth expectations.

 Neutral.
+The P/CF ratio is the stock’s price divided by the sum of the company's cash flow from operations.
+It is useful for comparing companies with different capital requirements or financing structures.

+Discount.
+A lower price-to-projected earnings ratio than its peers can signify a less expensive stock or lower future growth expectations.

+Discount.
 The PEG ratio is the stock’s P/E divided by the consensus estimate of long-term earnings growth.
 Faster growth can justify higher price multiples.

 Discount.
 A lower price-to-book ratio makes a stock more attractive to investors seeking stocks with lower market values per dollar of equity on the balance sheet.